TourReady.

 The Classic editor occasionally strips the loading="lazy" attribute on save.
 If page-speed scores tank, re-paste in Text mode and don't switch back to Visual before saving.

-"One photo is enough.
+"a short video is enough.
 Two lines of HTML is enough.
 Don't let the platform talk you out of either."

 Elementor, Divi, Beaver Builder